 Donald Trump, 4 May 2018

-Speaking at the White House the next day, Mr Trump then cast doubt on Mr Giuliani's account - explaining that his lawyer was new to the job and "wasn't familiar with everything".
+Speaking at the White House, Mr Trump cast doubt on Mr Giuliani's account by explaining that his lawyer was new to the job and not "familiar with everything".

 Rudy Giuliani, Mr Trump's legal aide, 4 May 2018